Cosmic Elk Links

 Inside the Hampton Court Clock.

-By the author of the official guides to the astronomical clock at Hampton Court Palace, this book contains the full information and latest discoveries on the history of this famous clock.
-Including those involved in the design, construction and maintenance, and the discovery of the hidden Tudor loo.
+copyright Heather Hobden, photo by Heather Hobden of back of dial of Hampton Court Clock By Heather Hobden one of the authors of the original official guides to the astronomical clock at Hampton Court Palace, this book contains the full information and latest discoveries on the history of this famous clock.
+Including those involved in the design, construction and maintenance, and our discovery of the hidden Tudor loo.
+The booklet has been updated with the latest evidence given to us from the recent restoration by the Cumbria Clock company.

-More Tudor History - still in progress - and a possible murder mystery.
+More Tudor History - still in progress - a possible murder mystery.

-Now out of print.
-And in the process of being replaced by a new book, ISBN: 9781871443400, with much more information on Henry VIII's other son, his life and times, family, friends, the political and economic background, and the mystery of his sudden death just as an act had been passed through Parliament to enable Henry VIII to name his son as his successor.
+Booklet now out of print although available from library.
+It is being replaced by a full version, ISBN: 9781871443400, with much more information on Henry VIII's other son, his life and times, family, friends, the political and economic background, and the mystery of his sudden death just as an act had been passed through Parliament to enable Henry VIII to name his son as his successor.

-The original booklet has been used by other historians as a source.
+The original booklet has been used by other historians and teachers as a source.
 It had been expanded from an article, extended as more and additional information was requested.
-It could be seen that it was time the full story was published, so this new material is collected together in the Cosmicelk Website with all the additional material originally researched from primary sources, plus some fresh material recently found.
-The website also contains useful links to relevant websites for more information.
-And useful feedback is always welcome.
+It could be seen that it was time the full story was investigated, so this new material is collected together in the cosmicelk.net website with all the additional material originally researched from primary sources, plus some fresh material and relevant events.
+This website also has links to references, books, and links to relevant websites for more information.

-• the article on Elizabeth Blount (by Heather Hobden).
+• Early article on Elizabeth Blount (by Heather Hobden).

-• Henry Fitzroy is in this useful Argentinian site.
+• Henry Fitzroy is in this Argentinian site.

 • teatowel made by Impsport